Joanna I of Naples: Accession

 Agnes of Périgord wanted to secure the marriage of Joanna's sister Maria to her eldest son, Charles of Durazzo.
 The Dowager Queen Sancia and Joanna supported her plan, but they knew that Catherine of Valois would oppose the marriage.
 Agnes's brother, Hélie de Talleyrand-Périgord, was the most influential cardinal at the Pope's court in Avignon.
 He persuaded Clement VI to issue a papal bull on 26 February 1343, authorizing Charles of Durazzo to marry any woman.
 In possession of the bull, Maria was engaged to Charles of Durazzo in the presence of Joanna, Sancia and other members of the regency council at Castel Nuovo on 26 March.
 The betrothal outraged Catherine of Valois who appealed to King Philip VI of France and the Pope, demanding them to achieve its annulment.
 Two days after the betrothal, Charles of Durazzo abducted Maria to his castle where a priest secretly married them and the marriage was soon consummated.

 Catherine of Valois's second son, Louis of Taranto, invaded Charles of Durazzo's domains.
-Charles of Durazzo gathered his troops to secure the defense of his estates.
+Charles of Durazzo gathered his troops to secure the defence of his estates.
 Her sister's secret marriage infuriated Joanna and she sent letters to the Pope demanding the annulment of the marriage.
 Pope Clement VI refused and commanded Cardinal Talleyrand-Périgord to send an envoy to Naples to mediate a compromise.
 The cardinal's emissary persuaded the parties to sign an agreement on 14 July 1343.
 The legitimacy of Charles and Maria's marriage was acknowledged, but Catherine of Valois and her sons received cash settlement from the royal treasury.
 Joanna lost confidence both in her sister and in the Durazzo branch of her family and started to promote the career of her most trusted retainers, including Philippa of Catania's son, Roberto de' Cabanni, and her illegitimate uncle, Charles d'Artois.